mmagnus/Xfind/README.md

 Bad:

-- you have to have access to machines to do a search
+- you have to have access to machines to do a search (or istead of ssh /cmd/ do a local database sshfs-ed drive (see external drives)

 ..